 but deliver us from the evil one.’

-Here are eight keys that have helped me develop a more powerful prayer life.
+Here are eight keys that have helped me develop a more powerful and effective prayer life.
 I hope they will encourage you to make 2020 a year of prayer.

 1. Know to whom you are speaking.